 The 8-hour training course for hospital first receivers was half classroom lecture learning and half hands-on practice, where trainees practiced donning and doffing Level C or greater Personal Protective Equipment.

 Daryl Feagins, Director of Environmental Services at Piedmont Columbus Regional, explains why this training is so important.

 “You don’t want a patient to enter your hospital with a contaminate on them.
 That’s happened around the world several times.
 So, you want to have the patient with anything that’s contaminated on them clean out out on the parking lot.
 That way you can protect your staff and others," said Feagins.

 The team practiced the building, using and dismantling of the deluge system.
 The deluge system consists of large pipes, hoses and connectors which the team must connect to city fire hydrants to produce and direct copious amounts of water on contaminated patients.

 Employees also trained in the outdoor secondary shower area, located adjacent to MMC’s Emergency Trauma Center Ambulance Entrance and Helipad.

-The opening of the brand new Emergency Room at Northside Medical Center in April amplifies the importance of Columbus Regional Health maintaining a strong decontamination program.
+The opening of the brand new Emergency Room at Northside Medical Center in April amplifies the importance of Piedmont Columbus Regional maintaining a strong decontamination program.